The Boy with the Moon on his Forehead: Variants

+India

+Folklorist Ashraf Siddiqui argued that variants of the tale type were "borrowed" into the oral corpus of the Santals, the Hos and the Birhors from the Hindus.

 Quest for objects

-A similar tale is The Enchanted Bird, Music and Stream, recorded by Alice Elizabeth Dracott, in Simla Village Tales, or Folk Tales from the Himalayas.
-In this variant, the young queen gives birth to three siblings (two boys and a girl) and the sisters' agent only mentions the quest items without any significant description.

-In a Bengali variant, Kiranmala or Kirunmala, or the Wreath of Light, the king wanders the streets at night to listen to his subjects' opinion of him, and stops by a house where three sisters are talking to one another: the first wanting to marry the feeder of the king's horses, the second to the royal cook, and the third to the king himself.
-The king brings them all to his presence the next day and marries the youngest.
-The new queen gives birth to two boys and a girl in three consecutive births, who are replaces by the sisters for a cur, a kitten and a doll.
-The children are thrown in the water in an earthen pot and saved by a brahmin.
-The brahmin names the boys Arun and Barun (Varun) and the girl Kirunmala.
-After he dies, the siblings meet the king after a heavy storm on the road, and decide to build a palace.
-One day, a fakir passes by their palace, compliments their fine abode, but suggests the girl to send her brothers for "a silver tree with flowers of gold, a tree of diamonds with birds of gold perched on it; and a canopy of a net made of pearls".
-In this tale, the water is only used to disenchant Kirunmala's petrified brothers, and one of the birds of gold convinces them to invite the king to a banquet.

 In a Gujarati variant collected by Putlibai Wadia with the title Súrya and Chandra, a disguised raja wanders about his kingdom and reaches a tree near a well, where a group of young women were talking.
 Two of them boast about their skills, and a third, from a Brahman family, says she is destined to bear the Sun and the Moon.
 The king, interested in fathering both luminaries, marries the girl as his fourth wife.
 The woman bears twins: the Sun, a "divinely handsome boy", and the Moon, a "bewitchingly lovely girl".
 The other wives replace them for a log of wood and a broom and cast them in the sea.
-The queen is imrisoned and the twins are saved by a poor devotee, who named the boy Súrya and the girl Chandra.
+The queen is imprisoned and the twins are saved by a poor devotee, who named the boy Súrya and the girl Chandra.
 Years later, the girl is convinced to send her brothers for the sandalwood tree that lies at the bottom of the well of Chandan Pari, and the world-renowned Pari of Unchhatra, who petrifies people.
 Súrya brings home the sandalwood tree, and marries both Chandan Pari and Unchhatra.
 Unchhatra is the one to arrange for the truth of their parentage to be discovered.